French Roulette

 However, it does not take long for one to notice that the red and black numbers on the wheel alternate.
 Additionally, each pair of even numbers is followed by a pair of odd numbers.
 The few numbers located in close proximity to the green zero pocket are the only exceptions to this rule.

-No matter which roulette variant is more to your liking, you should remember that roulette wheels are designed in such a way so as to ensure that high, low, odd, even, red, and black numbers will be evenly distributed.
+No matter which roulette variant is more to your liking, you should remember that roulette wheels are designed in such a way as to ensure that high, low, odd, even, red and black numbers are evenly distributed.

 The table layout is where the real difference lies.
-First of all, the wheel is positioned at the centre of the table with betting grids located on both sides.
-Yet, this might not always be the case with all French-style roulette games that are to be found across the Internet as most software providers tend to be exceptionally imaginative when it comes to the layout of the roulette games they design.
+First of all, the wheel is positioned at the centre of the table with betting grids on both sides.
+Yet this might not always be the case with all French-style roulette games found on the Internet, as most software providers tend to be exceptionally imaginative when it comes to the layouts they design.

-In landbased venues, the table cloth on French roulette tables is usually red, but this is not always the case when one plays the game online.
+In land-based venues, the tablecloth on French roulette tables is usually red, but this is not always the case when one plays online.
 In fact, with some French-style roulette games, players might be given the opportunity to alter the colour of the felt.
-Another thing that makes French-style roulette games easily recognisable is that in most instances, players will notice that the numbers are coloured in red.
+Another thing that makes French-style roulette games easily recognisable is that, in most instances, players will notice that the numbers are coloured red.

 Call bets are placed in a specific section of the layout, known as the racetrack.
-Usually, this section is separated from the main betting grid, and by closer inspection, players will notice that it is an exact replica of the roulette wheel.
+Usually, this section is separated from the main betting grid, and, upon closer inspection, players will notice that it is an exact replica of the roulette wheel.

 Additional Rules in French Roulette

-As was mentioned earlier, we can find two major differences between French roulette and its American and European counterparts.
-In French roulette, the La Partage and En Prison rules are applied which might not always be the case with the other two roulette variants.
-In essence, these rules are also popular among lovers of the table game as zero rules due to the fact that they are applied when the white ball lands in the zero or double-zero pockets.
+As mentioned earlier, there are two major differences between French roulette and its American and European counterparts.
+In French roulette, the La Partage and En Prison rules are applied, which might not always be the case with the other two roulette variants.
+In essence, these are also popular among lovers of the table game as ‘zero rules’, because they are applied when the white ball lands in the zero or double-zero pockets.
 Most of the time, while betting on roulette in a casino in the USA, players’ outside bets are resolved as losing ones when the ball lands in any of the zero pockets.

-Yet, this might not be the case with casinos across Europe where players will need to leave their chips on the table until their wager is settled as winning or losing one.
+Yet this might not be the case with casinos across Europe, where players will need to leave their chips on the table until their wager is eventually settled as a win or a loss.
 It is worth noting that this will only happen on non-zero spins of the roulette wheel.

-In essence, while playing American roulette, gambling enthusiasts might be permitted to surrender.
-What is important to note is that this rule should not be mistaken for the surrender rule that is available in blackjack.
-When roulette is concerned, it refers only to outside bets that pay even money or high, low, even, odd, red, and black number bets.
-Much like the La Partage and En Prison rules, thanks to the surrender rule, the edge of the house shrinks to 2.63%.
-Yet, gambling aficionados should know that the single-zero roulette games that offer the surrender rule are far and few between.
+In American roulette, players might be permitted to surrender.
+What is important to note is that this rule should not be mistaken for the surrender rule available in blackjack.
+In roulette, it applies only to the even-money outside bets – high/low, even/odd, and red/black.
+Much like the La Partage and En Prison rules, the surrender rule also reduces the house edge to 2.63%.
+Yet gambling aficionados should know that the single-zero roulette games that offer the surrender rule are few and far between.

-If this rule is available, however, instead of losing the entire amount they have put on a stake when the white ball lands in the zero pocket, players will only have half of the amount collected by the casino.
+If this rule is available, however, instead of losing the entire amount they have staked when the white ball lands in the zero pocket, players will forfeit only half of the stake, with the remainder returned to them.

 The La Partage Rule